kuindji/observable/README.md

 # Observable

+> ⚠️ **DEPRECATED**: This package is no longer maintained.
+Further development has moved to [@kuindji/reactive](https://www.npmjs.com/package/@kuindji/reactive).
+Please migrate to the new package for continued support and new features.

 A javascript event bus implementing multiple patterns: observable, collector and pipe.

 #### v2 is incomptable with v1, it is a complete rewrite.